-The old saying goes: “If you’re good enough, you’re old enough.”
-And that’s certainly the case with Formula 1 drivers.
+That’s certainly the case with the youngest F1 drivers.
 Over the decades, records have been broken time and time again as motorsport proteges hit the track.
-But who are the youngest F1 drivers, winners and champions of all time?
+But who are the youngest drivers, winners and champions of all time in Formula 1?

 Sebastian Vettel holds many of the records, as his career was jumpstarted by a superb performance at the Italian Grand Prix in 2008.
 In his first full Formula 1 season, he went on to gain pole position and win the race, making him the youngest driver to do both.
 In later years with Red Bull, he became the youngest driver to win a World Championship.